mhanlon/beginner_xcode/chapter1.md

 2. Once Xcode has downloaded, open it.
 3. If you are prompted to install additional components for Xcode, click Install and enter the password for an administrator on the machine.

-4. In the dialog that appears, select Create a new Xcode project
+4. In the dialog that appears, select Create a new Xcode project.

+5. Choose the Single View App template from the resulting dialog.

+6.